Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 part of the standard Subversion package and runs on Linux and Windows.
 TortoiseSVN is another option for MS Windows users. jSVN is a Java based client that can run on any platform.
 As time goes the list of graphical front-ends will certainly grow.
-Refer to ? for more information about those graphical clients.
+Refer to `Subversion References`_ for more information about those graphical clients.

-Setting up rapidSVN for SYS\_PRODUCT\_NAME
+Setting up rapidSVN for |SYSPRODUCTNAME|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, rapidSVN is the graphical user interface that comes
 with Subversion for Linux and Windows.
 Below are all the instructions
-needed to get rapidSVN running on a SYS\_PRODUCT\_NAME project.
+needed to get rapidSVN running on a |SYSPRODUCTNAME| project.
 In the
-instructions below, "username" is the SYS\_PRODUCT\_NAME user login
+instructions below, "username" is the |SYSPRODUCTNAME| user login
-name, and "projectname" is the SYS\_PRODUCT\_NAME short project name the
+name, and "projectname" is the |SYSPRODUCTNAME| short project name the
 user is working on.

 -  Download rapidSVN from the Subversion Web site and install it on your